 - Motorbikes are the most popular form of transportation in Saigon and in the country as a whole.
 There are more than 1.5 million motorbikes that enter the city every day.

 - Coffee is the most famous form of beverage in the city.
 Countless coffee shops flood the city for friends to hang out of for formal business meetings.

 If you want to find out more about Vietnam’s history, why not go to the place where it can tell you the story best?
-The museum has photographs, artifacts, and memorabilia which allow tourists to take a peek at what the city used to be and what it has gone through.
+This museum has photographs, artifacts, and memorabilia which allow tourists to take a peek at what the city used to be and what it has gone through.

 It’s also known as Ho Chi Minh City People’s Committee and Hotel de Ville de Saigon.
 It was built in 1902 and demonstrates the French colonial influence due to its architectural design.
 Although it is not open to the public, it is still a popular tourist attraction and offers a good photo opportunity for visitors.

-Ben Than Market – This is a great place located in District 1 where you can find local goods and handicrafts.
-There is a wide array of assortment of souvenirs that the market offers stall after stall.
-It might be a bit difficult to navigate around the market on a hot summer day because of its size but at night time, restaurants and food carts around the market offer open outdoor dining experiences.
+Located in District 1, Ben Thanh Market is where you can find local goods and handicrafts.
+There is a wide array of assortment of souvenirs stall after stall.
+It might be a bit difficult to navigate around the market on a hot summer day because of its size but that’s part of the charm.

 Boasting a wide array of accommodations, all travelers should be able to find a great collection of hotels and vacation rentals to choose from.
 There are more than a dozen five-star hotels in Saigon, and even more affordable 4 star.
 You can also stay at super budget-friendly hostels, apartments, and room rentals.
 Airbnb is usually a reliable choice in HCMC.